girliemac/getting-started-lessons/intro-to-programming-languages/README.md

 ## What is Programming?

 Programming (also known as coding) is the process of writing instructions to a device, such as a computer or mobile device.
-We write these instructions with a programming language, and are interpreted by the device.
-These set of instructions may be referred to by various names, but *program*, *computer program*, *application (app)*, and *executeable* are a few popular names.
+We write these instructions with a programming language, which is then interpreted by the device.
+These set of instructions may be referred to by various names, but *program*, *computer program*, *application (app)*, and *executable* are a few popular names.

 A *program* can be anything that is written with code; websites, games, and phone apps are programs.
-While it's possible to createsa program without writing code, the underlying logic is interprted to the device and that logic was most likely written with code.
+While it's possible to create a program without writing code, the underlying logic is interpreted to the device and that logic was most likely written with code.

 ## Programming Languages

 Programming languages serve a main purpose: for developers to build instructions to send to a device.
 Devices only can understand binary (1s and 0s), and for *most* developers that's not a very efficient way to communicate.
 Programming languages are a vehicle for communication between a humans and computers.

 Programming languages come in different formats and may serve different purposes.
-For example, JavaScript is primarily used for web applications, while Bash is primarly used for operating systems.
+For example, JavaScript is primarily used for web applications, while Bash is primarily used for operating systems.

-*Low level languages* typically require fewer steps than *high level languages* for a device to interperet instructions.
-However, what makes high level languages popular is its readbility and support.
+*Low level languages* typically require fewer steps than *high level languages* for a device to interpret instructions.
+However, what makes high level languages popular is its readability and support.
 JavaScript is considered a high level language.

 The following code illustrates the difference between a high level language with JavaScript and low level language with ARM assembly code.